 In the table below is the data of each Data Point listed, displayed in the App above.
 The raw position data is given in Earth Centered Earth Fixed (ECEF) cartesian coordinates in the X, Y, Z columns in meters.
 In the column Time is the time stamp of each data point listed in UTC time.
 In the column |X,Y,Z| is the length of each (X,Y,Z) vector listed, which is the radius of the earth at the location of the data point plus its altitude.
 If there is additional flight data available, it is listed in the column Additional Data.

 Click a line in the table above to copy the location as ECEF (Earth Centered Earth Fixed) X,Y,Z coordinates and as Latitude and Longitude into the fields above.
 You can copy the Lat/Long field into Google Earth to go to that location.

 Click here to load the data set: Flight Wolfie Sydney Dallas displayed below.

 The Attitude angle is the vertical angle, measured between the horizontal plane at a data point and the line of sight to the next data point.
 On a Flat Earth this angle is zero if the current data point and the next data point are at the same elevation.
 On the Globe Earth however, even if the elevation of the next data point is the same, the next data point drops below the horizontal plane of the current point, due to earths cuvature.

 The connection between any two Data Points build a 3D vector, as depictied by the blue arrows in the figure.
-So we can use vector geometry to calculate the vertical angle between each vector and the horizontal plane at a Data Point, called the Attidude Angle.
+So we can use vector algebra to calculate the vertical angle between each vector and the horizontal plane at a Data Point, called the Attidude Angle.

 Math: see Calculating Attitude Angle and dPitch.